Scrashdown/CalculatorGameSolver/README.md

 * `Reverse` (orange) Reverse all characters on the screen.
 If the number is not whole, yields error.
 If the number is negative, reverse is executed on the absolute value and the sign remains (-xy -> -yx)
 * `Shift <` / `Shift >` (orange) Decimal rollover left/right shift (SLL/SRL), CAREFUL training zeroes on the right are eliminated by the shift.
 If the number is negative, shift is performed only on the digits and sign is kept. (**TODO:** what happens with dot?)
 (10 -> 1, not 01)
 * `[+] X` (orange) Add **X** to all "number buttons" (but not itself). **WARNING:** incrementing a negative number actually **decrements** it. (**TODO:** does it also work with 'substitution' button?, **TODO:** can we have negative increments?)
 * `STORE` / `RCL X` (deep purple) Can be pressed in two ways.
-LONG-PRESS stores the screen value in the button, SHORT-PRESS concatenates the stored number (**if any**) on the screen.
+LONG-PRESS stores the screen value in the button, SHORT-PRESS concatenates the stored number, _if any_, on the screen.
 Can store a negative or float number.
 ERROR if RCL a float. (**TODO:** Is the stored number incremented by the increment button? **TODO:** weird behaviour with a negative stored number, moves count goes < 0, changes by itself, inconsistent, maybe a bug?).
 * `Inv10` (orange) For each digit `n` in the screen number, replaces it with `10 - n`. /!\ 0 -> 0.
 Sign is ignored. (**TODO:** what happens with dot?)

 ## Portal

 The screen may contain a (several?) portal.
-One position on the screen is the entrance, and another is the exit. _"Numbers go in a portal, then come out and added to the other end."_ (whatever that means) Operates in a loop until there is nothing left to suck. **TODO:** should the exit always be before/after the entrance?
-Does it suck only one digit?
-Or all digits after/before the entrance?
-The entrance seems to always start beyond the left end of the number.
+One position on the screen is the entrance, and another is the exit. _"Numbers go in a portal, then come out and added to the other end."_ (whatever that means).
+Operates in a loop until there is nothing left to suck.
+The portal's entrance is always comes first, starting from the left of the number.

-If the portal acts on a number that is not whole, the game either freezes or gives seemingly non-sensical output -> ERROR in that case
+If the portal acts on a number that is not whole, the game either freezes or gives seemingly non-sensical output -> `ERROR` in that case.

-### TODO
+### Other TODOs

-Add a system of "actions" per button.
-Each button provides a list of all the actions it supports (such as short press, long press, etc.).
-The solver then uses it to find all possible combinations of actions, and executes them.
-A way to describe and execute an action is therefore also needed.
-Maybe replace the Button.press() method by a call to Action()?
-This is useful to implement buttons who have different press modes.
+* Clarify TODOs questions in the button's descriptions
+* Check levels 84, 85, 153, 155, 173, 174, 177, 178, 188, 192, 196, 198, because they appear to have many solutions
+* Load levels from a text file or stdin, output results to a file or stdout
+* Better terminal interface and feedback (help, etc.)